amelco/soilparams/README.md

 - Models: The model names on which you want to estimate the parameters.
 Options are:
     - VG: van Genuchten (1980) model
     - BC: Brooks and Corey (1964) model
+- InitialGuess: A list of initial guess values for the model parameters to be estimated

 2. Run the command `soilparams input.json output.txt`.